greenLogic/frankmelendez/content/docs/partials/index.md

 ## Analytics

-Congo provides built-in support for Fathom Analytics and Google Analytics.
+Blowfish provides built-in support for Fathom Analytics and Google Analytics.
 Fathom is a paid alternative to Google Analytics that respects user privacy.
-If you're interested you can use this affiliate link to [receive $10 credit](https://usefathom.com/ref/RLAJSV) and try the service.

 ### Fathom Analytics